Welcome to St Margaret’s

 We share Holy Communion at 12:30pm every Thursday.

-We say Morning Prayer on Mondays and Wednesdays at 8:30am
+We normally say Morning Prayer on Mondays and Wednesdays at 8:30am

 Whoever you are, wherever you are from and whatever place you find yourself on your journey of faith; you are welcome here.